Asian-American Doctor Explains How She Deals With White Nationalists In The ER

 3/ Me: "I understand your viewpoint.
 I trained at elite institutions & have been practicing for 15 years.
 You are welcome to refuse care...— Esther Choo (@choo_ek) August 13, 2017

-They usually choose to be seen by an intern (as long as the intern isn't also a person of color) or simply refuse care, according to Choo.
+They usually choose to be seen by an intern (as long as the intern isn't also a person of colour) or simply refuse care, according to Choo.

 "Breathtaking, isn't it?"
 Choo tweeted.
 "To be so wedded to your theory of white superiority, that you will bet your life on it, even in the face of clear evidence to the contrary?"

-Choo said some change their tune and apologize because, as Choo said, "It's a hell of a hard thing to maintain that level of hate face-to-face."
+Choo said some change their tune and apologise because, as Choo said, "It's a hell of a hard thing to maintain that level of hate face-to-face."

 The Oregon doctor hopes sharing her experience online will encourage other people to do the same, and others in the medical field have already responded to her tweets talking about the racism they've faced at work.